thanksmister/androidthings-mqtt-alarm-panel/README.md

 To receive an email with the captured image, you also need to setup a [Mailgun](https://www.mailgun.com/) account.
 You will need to enter the domain address and API key from your Mailgun account into the application setting screen along with other information.

-You may also use Telegram to recieve a notification with the image when the alarm is deactivated.
+You may also use Telegram to receive a notification with the image when the alarm is deactivated.
 To use Telegram you need a chat Id and a Telegram Bot API token.
 Follow the [Telegram guide on Home Assistant](https://home-assistant.io/components/notify.telegram/) to setup Telegram.
 Enter the chat Id and token into the application settings screen.

 The camera only captures images when activated in the settings and MailGun is setup properly.
 Images are captured each time the alarm is deactivated.
 You may use either Mailgun, Telegram, or both to send notifications.